davidsteimle/RemoteInfoGather/README.md

 $LastBootTime | Get-Date -Format "yyyy-MM-dd HH:mm:ss"
 ```

-An alternative to the scriptblock as we have stated it above, is to create it as a variable as well.
+An alternative to the scriptblock as we have stated it above, is to create it as a variable.
 This is quite useful for complex scriptblocks.

 ```powershell
 $MyScriptBlock = {